IBM/z_ansible_collections_samples/zos_management/zosmf_software_update/README.md

 ***Note: Notice how when using a file with the `-e` parameter we have an `@` symbol preceding the file path.
 That is needed by ansible.
 Without that ansible doesn't register the value as a file path and the playbook will fail.**

-***Note: We're providing an inventory because it's needed and expected although we're not really using it.
-For this since we're using REST services localhost is sufficient.**
+***Note: We're providing a sample inventory because it's required by Ansible.
+Ansible can be run locally or remotely using the `hosts` parameter in the notebook; `nodes` in our variable files.
+Most users want to run their playbooks from the machine they're on which would be `localhost`.
+For our usage, we're using REST services for our API calls, providing `localhost` as the `host/node` is typically preferred.
+If you'd like to use an alternate `host/node` feel free to do so.**

 ```bash
 ansible-playbook -i example-inventory/inventory.yaml example-playbooks/software_management_swu_start.yml -e "@./example-variables/start_variables.yaml"